 In France, Canada is represented by the Embassy of Canada in Paris.
-Canada also has honorary consulates in Lille, Lyon, Nice, Saint-Pierre-et-Miquelon, and Toulouse.
+Canada also has consulates headed by honorary consuls in Lyon, Nice, Saint-Pierre-et-Miquelon, and Toulouse.
 France is represented in Canada by its Embassy in Ottawa.
-France also has consulates in Vancouver, Calgary, Toronto, Montréal, Québec, and Moncton.
+France also has consulates in Vancouver, Toronto, Montréal, Québec, and Moncton.

-A permanent member of the United Nations Security Council, of the North Atlantic Treaty Organization (NATO), of the G8 and G20, a founding nation of the European Union and lead partner in La Francophonie, France is a major international ally for Canada.
-France and Canada cooperate closely in foreign policy and have a common vision when it comes to international relations: a commitment to multilateralism, a focus on international security problems, promotion of democracy, human rights, good governance and development.
+A permanent member of the United Nations Security Council, of the North Atlantic Treaty Organization (NATO), of the G7 and G20, a founding nation of the European Union and lead partner in La Francophonie, France is a major international ally for Canada.
+France and Canada cooperate closely on foreign policy and have a shared vision when it comes to international relations: a commitment to multilateralism, a focus on international security problems, promotion of democracy, human rights, good governance and development.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .